UKHackspaceFoundation/foundation/telegramNotes.md

 Use of telegram always prompts discussion of making the chat accessible to everyone.
 Some prefer Slack, IRC, etc. There is currently no easy way to synchronise them and Telegram should be logged and recorded somewhere.

+* It has been suggested that a chat room:
+ * Exists for the 'public' aka member of Hackspaces that mix with the Foundation members/trustees/directors
+ * Also exists for the representatives selected to be part of the Foundation on behalf of the Hackspaces
+ * Potentially another which mainly has the directors, if such a tier is to exist
+ * It may need to be redecided what this chat method would be (slack, etc)

 There typically should also be a rule that all decisions should be at least posted to a mailing list, meaning everyone is notified and at least has a chance to respond.

 * Telegram to IRC